Kazuki-tam/gas-figma2sheet/docs/SETTING.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/jgg8v3fazw9pk7jyzqly.png)

-## Set Script Properties

-Set the following script properties in the App Script project.

-- `FIGMA_API_TOKEN`: Your Figma personal access token
-- `FIGMA_FILE_KEY`: The key of the Figma file you want to import

 The `FIGMA_FILE_KEY` is the last part of the Figma file URL.
 For example, if the URL is `https://www.figma.com/design/xxxxxxxxxxxx/`, the key is `xxxxxxxxxxxx`.

 The file key can be parsed from any Figma file URL: